Scaling the brand to match the momentum

 This rebrand was about giving a fast-growing tech team the kind of visual system their business had already earned—modern, flexible, and ready for the next stage.

 The brief was simple but ambitious: make the updated brand feel real—on the website, in campaigns, and anywhere prospects met the company.
-As Design Manager for the rebrand, I defined the visual direction and translated it into a working system.
-In Figma, I built out component libraries, tokens, and page templates, then documented the standards—color, type, imagery, and motion cues—so anyone touching the work knew how to keep it consistent.
-We also baked accessibility into the rules from the start (contrast, type scale, tap targets) so teams could make inclusive choices without guesswork.
+As Design Manager for the rebrand, I set the visual direction and translated it into a working product and UI system.
+In Figma, I built component libraries, tokens, and page templates, then documented standards for color, type, imagery, and motion so the experience stayed consistent across pages and teams.
+Accessibility was built into the foundation from day one (contrast, type scale, tap targets, hierarchy) so inclusive decisions were the default, not an afterthought.

-From there, it was a true partnership across marketing, leadership, and product/engineering to bring the system to life.
-We shaped a custom web experience that matched the brand’s story, stood up campaign and social templates, and created a lightweight toolkit for video.
-I organized the files for speed—clear naming, folders that mirrored workflows, practical handoff notes—and ran quick trainings so internal teams could extend the system without a designer on every request.
+From there, it was a close partnership across marketing, leadership, and product/engineering to bring the system to life.
+We designed and shipped a custom website experience that reflected the brand story and supported key user journeys, then extended the system into campaign, social, and video toolkits for fast iteration.
+I organized files for speed—clear naming, workflow-based folders, and practical handoff notes—and ran quick trainings so internal teams could maintain and extend the system without needing a designer on every request.

-The payoff came fast: the team produced 100+ on-brand assets in roughly three months, site traffic lifted +45%, CTA testing drove +18% sales, and social audiences grew +12%.
-Most importantly, the rebrand became something the business could run with—clean, recognizable, and scalable.
+The payoff came quickly: we produced 100+ on-brand assets in roughly three months, increased site traffic by +45%, improved CTA performance by +18%, and grew social audiences by +12%.
+Most importantly, the rebrand became a scalable product ecosystem—consistent UI patterns, clearer user paths, and a system the business could confidently build on.

 Result: a scalable brand and web system the internal team could keep growing on their own.